alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 If you do not have a PhD degree but have worked for a few years and believe you have gained the essential skills mentioned in the Person Specification, we encourage you to apply!

-Such experience might include exposure to research projects, awareness of the importance of reproducible software and tools, working with or leading a team of people with different skill sets, deciding on how to best achieve an objective from a data science perspective, or presenting advice/results to an audience.
+Such experience might include exposure to research projects, awareness of the importance of reproducible software and tools, working with or leading a team of people with different skillsets, deciding on how to best achieve an objective from a data science perspective, or presenting advice/results to an audience.
 We would like to hear about your prior experience in your cover letter.
 If you prefer, feel free to get in touch with the REG recruitment team ([reg-recruitment-inbox@turing.ac.uk](mailto:reg-recruitment-inbox@turing.ac.uk)) about this point.

 ### Would not having a PhD prevent me from career progression, in terms of becoming a Senior Research Data Scientist/Research Software Engineer at the Turing Institute?

 Absolutely not, our internal career progression is based on internal milestones and contributions to the group and the Turing community - do not worry about this at all.

 ## Role